PostHog/posthog.com/contents/blog/how-to-get-product-market-fit.md

 1. people in professional networking groups.
 You'll need to give/take here.
 Figure out where these are - sometimes it's Slack, sometimes it's a paid network (like [Pavilion](www.joinpavilion.com)), sometimes it's meetups or forums
 1. cold outreach (LinkedIn is probably easiest, if your target audience are there, since you can filter on job title - however, this also means very low response rates since everyone is doing it)

-When you're trying to get these calls, there are some important tips:

-- be concise.
-2-3 lines max.
-A wall of text is self-interested, and most people won't read it.
-- be clear what you want.
-Do not say you're looking for feedback then in practise use every call as a sales pitch - it's misleading, it means you'll be pitching rather than focussing on blunt feedback, and it's unlikely you'll manage to skip all the way to the sales step in one go.
-By listening and responding to what you hear well, when - later in the process - you start to pitch, you're far more likely to have success.
+When you send a message to people to get a meeting, unless you know them very well, be as concise as you can.
+That means just 2-3 sentences - not a wall of text.
+Remember - anything you're doing on the internet is competing with cat videos.

+Second, be clear with what you want both when you message them and during the meeting.
+If you want feedback, state that.
+If you want to sell to them, that should also be obvious.
+I am often willing to help an early stage founder learn that I do or do not have the problem they're solving (and most of hte time it's the latter), but if I sense they're trying to sell me, I'll already know I don't want the product - so I won't take the call.
+Likewise, during the call, the techniques used to sell are the opposite of the techniques used to validate a customer's problems.
+You can always come back to a prospect to sell to them later if you've validated they have your problem.

-Avoid heavily automated outreach like the plague, at this stage.
+Avoid heavily automated outreach at this stage.
 It's a waste of energy.
 Sure, hustle and send a lot of messages but don't set up dedicated software to mass email thousands of people - if you need to go to extremes to get anyone to talk to you, you're already in a failure mode because it shows you that no one cares.

 Consider that you'll get different responsiveness from different groups of users.
 For example, you may find it impossible to get cold outreach to work for C level executives at a bank.
 Even if you've something that could help them - they are inundated with sales messages and you're getting lost in the noise.
 If you think your product is targeted at a particularly competitive group of people to get in front of, cold outreach may more or less stop working entirely.
 If your product _only_ works for Fortune 500s, I'd question if it's a good idea to build unless you've already got a huge network.

+Speed matters.
+As extreme as it sounds - you should aim to respond within 30 seconds if someone messages you back.
+There is an enormous drop off in response when the person is no longer "talking to you" and has moved on to something else.
+In a past life, I once ran a call center business - if a customer had made a sales enquiry and we called them back within 5 minutes, we had a 90% greater chance of them booking time with us.
+Startups win on speed, this is an example of where you should be glued to your messages.

 When users talk to you - beware that many will show interest out of politeness, or because they genuinely _could_ see themselves using your product one day.
 Neither will help you get actual usage.
 [The Mom Test](https://www.momtestbook.com/) provides plenty more information here if you want to learn more.
 If the problem is a high priority one to solve, then your potential users will have already gone to considerable lengths to solve it.
-In the words of Dalton Caldwell, our partner during the batch, "if a company has a crappy self built system that they're reliant on, there's probably a good business to be built providing exactly that product".
+Recalling the words of Dalton Caldwell, one of the YC partners we worked most closely with, "if a company has a crappy self built system that they're reliant on, there's probably a good business to be built providing exactly that product".
 In the early days of PostHog, we found that teams were building their own analytics infrastructure, instead of using the existing SaaS products, for more control of their data - invariably it was hideously complex to build, and underwhelming.

 Try to find as specific a problem as you can.
 The clearer the problem is, the simpler it'll be for you to validate and solve it.
+Specificity doesn't just come from what your product _does_, it also comes from the _user_ you are targeting.
+For example, PayPal realized that power sellers on eBay had issues with payments.

-There's only so much you can validate in this way.
-You will get the clearest lessons from seeing if people _actually_ use, return to and pay for, your product.
+And despite all this, there's only so much you can validate in this way.

+You will get the clearest lessons from seeing if people _actually_ use, return to and pay for, your product - hence the need to move onto the next level.
 Do not lose too much time to validation in advance - this should be a quick, intense period.
+I'd view it as a weeks-not-months exercise.

 At PostHog, we found it helpful to have Tim (my cofounder) coding constantly whilst I spend most of my time getting feedback in the early days.
 We were willing to throw away all our work.
 And we did, through five or six pivots.
 Having one of us constantly building meant we could validate more clearly by seeing if the most excited users would use our products, much more quickly.